-- (a) The configuration of the building entrance is determined by the style of the structure, the design of the facade elements, and the building placement on the site. - (b) Doors should not open directly into the sidewalk right-ofway.
+- (i) The configuration of the building entrance is determined by the style of the structure, the design of the facade elements, and the building placement on the site. - (ii) Doors should not open directly into the sidewalk right-of-way.
 Buildings without setbacks should therefore feature recessed entrances.
 Some buildings may be set back from the street.
 In these cases, a recessed entrance is not necessary, although it may be desirable for the business.

-4. Materials and Colors:
+(d) Materials and Colors:

-- (a) Areas that are on the ground floor and receive up-close scrutiny from pedestrians and customers should be highquality and durable, such as wood, brick, and stone.
-If less expensive materials are necessary, such as synthetic stucco, contain them to upper floors in order to minimize the visual impact. - (b) Building colors shall reflect the intended architectural style rather than pre-determined corporate or business colors.
+(i) Areas that are on the ground floor and receive upclose scrutiny from pedestrians and customers should be high-quality and durable, such as wood, brick, and stone.
+If less expensive materials are necessary, such as synthetic stucco, contain them to upper floors in order to minimize the visual impact. (ii) Building colors shall reflect the intended architectural style rather than pre-determined corporate or business colors.